 Lenders assess higher risk to second mortgages than to first mortgages because first mortgages take precedence in receiving proceeds from the sale of a home in the event of foreclosure.
 Because of this risk difference, second mortgages generally have somewhat higher interest rates than first mortgages, but both are usually lower than unsecured loans like personal loans or credit cards.
-Terms for second mortgages range from 1 to 20 years, as compared to first mortgages up to 30 years.
+Terms for both first and second mortgages go up to 30 years.

 What is the difference between a second mortgage and a home equity line of credit?

 A second mortgage and a home equity line of credit (HELOC) are similar in that they both use your home’s equity as collateral and will show up on your credit report.
 However, a second mortgage is a fixed amount lent to you for a fixed term with payments amortized or spread over the life of the loan.
 A HELOC is a loan that allows you to draw out money up to the maximum amount of a credit line.
 You don’t owe the lender anything on the HELOC until you start withdrawing from it, similar to a credit card.
 Once you do withdraw from the HELOC, you will begin making monthly payments.
 You can withdraw a lump sum once or withdraw money multiple times until you reach the maximum amount.

 Do I have to get my second mortgage from the same place as my first mortgage?